Hello dear friends!

 So if you’re ready to repair your circadian rhythm and get some more solid zzz’s, check out a few of these cool tools:

-Yep, that’s me- don't I just look faaaabulous?
-Those goggles may look a little silly, but they work great to block out the blue light that comes from my phone and e-reader after dusk.
-And the best part is, they’re really cheap: like $10 or less.
-A small price to pay to protect your melatonin levels!
+There are a TON of these on the market today- some of which are super cheap, and some that aren't.
+They work great to block out the blue light that comes from my phone and e-reader after dusk.
+And whether you try a cheap pair online, or spring for a brand name like Swanwick, it is a small price to pay to protect your melatonin levels!
 And these are on the "front line" of defense- meaning, they are at your eyes, blocking all the light sources in the surrounding area (some you may not even be aware of) and they're better than running around trying to dim or filter every little LED source in your house!

 This snazzy software system is pretty simple and pretty ingenious at the same time.
 It shifts the color of the light being emitted from your computer screen to correspond with the light/dark cycle outside.
 During the bright daytime hours, your screen will be its usual bright blue self, but once the dusk hits, it will become a little dimmer and more amber colored.